What You Need to Know Before You Buy Property in New York

 Another option is to borrow from yourself.

 That is--your retirement accounts.
-Roth and traditional IRA accounts are the ideal accounts to withdraw any extra cash from.
+Roth and traditional IRA accounts are ideal for withdrawing any extra cash.

 This is because withdrawing up to $10,000 is penalty-free, granted that the money is spent within 120 days of withdrawal.